gopishashank007/cicd-pipeline-train-schedule-dockerdeploy/README.md

 Once it is running, you can access it in a browser at http://localhost:8080

-This should trigger the build
+This should trigger the build and do it by yourself